travier/travier/README.md

 [Fedora Kinoite] is a container focused desktop operating system featuring the [KDE Plasma desktop] and based on [rpm-ostree], [podman] and [Flatpak].
 [Fedora Kinoite] is a close sibling of [Fedora Silverblue], which is based on the same core technologies and features the [GNOME desktop].

-The first stable release of Fedora Kinoite will be available as part of the Fedora 35 release.
-In the meantime, you can try the official [Fedora Kinoite 35 Beta][Fedora Kinoite] or try it on an existing rpm-ostree based system by following the instructions from [this Fedora Discussion thread][KinoiteTest].
+The first stable release of Fedora Kinoite is now available as part of the Fedora 35 release.

 I also used to maintain unofficial builds based on Fedora 34 and older for Fedora Kinoite and other variants (XFCE, LXQt, Deepin, Mate and Pantheon).
 See